Brownsville nonprofit requests federal funding for homeowners

 The organization says there’s a significant demand for housing in the city of Brownsville as it has become increasingly unaffordable.

-Director of policy at CDC be Zoraima Diaz Director of says there isn’t enough affordable housing for families to purchase even if they qualify for a loan.
+CDCB Director of Policy Zoraima Diaz says there isn’t enough affordable housing for families to purchase, even if they qualify for a loan.

 In the summer, Diaz says there was enough housing stock inventory to last for months, but now she says there’s barely enough to last a month and a half, adding that median sale price for homes has gone up more than $30,000 from $180,000 in July 2020 to $211,000 a year later.